You have received a tax assessment from the Dutch Tax and Customs Administration, but you don’t agree with it. You can submit an objection.

 Adjusting a VAT return

-You do not receive an assessment of your VAT return, so you cannot file an objection to it.
-It is, however, possible to correct your VAT return if you have made an error.
+You do not receive an assessment of your VAT return.
+It is possible to correct your VAT return if you have made an error.
 How you change your VAT return depends on the amount you want to correct.
 Read more on the Tax Administration website (in Dutch).

 In some cases, it is possible to object against an additional tax assessment.
 Find out what you can do when you receive one (in Dutch).